Your words are in your body. A writer’s best thinking arises from your other organs, not your brain.

 Your memories, your stories, your visceral emotions are all part of your personal reference library.
 And that library lies within your body.
 Most of you are not making use of it.
 Neither sitting in a chair, nor vigorously exercising, provide entry to your memories, the scarred-over cracks in your armor, the internal spasms and orgasms that make you who you are.

-Tweet: Your words are in your body.
-A writer’s best thinking arises from your organs, not your brain.
+X: Your words are in your body.
+A writer’s best thinking arises from your other organs, not your brain.

 The story of you.